clintzold/AdjacentMatch/README.md

       ecutive matches are needed to trigger a True response

-    - passed array acts as a queue, with each object shifted and added to a collector array 'matches'
+    - passed array acts as a queue, with each object shifted and added to a collector array

-    - collector receives objects until number of matches if found OR until a new object has a value that does not match
+    - collector receives objects until number of matches is found OR until a new object has a value that does not match

     - when a new object value is discovered, collector is reset to